+Life-long Skokie resident Trustee Ralph Klein was elected to the Village Board in 2013.
+For 12 years before his election to the board, Klein served as Chairman of the Zoning Board of Appeals.
+He also served as a member of the Skokie Fine Arts Commission and the Skokie Northshore Sculpture Park Board.
 After graduating from Niles East High School and attending college, Klein joined his family’s printing business.
-He and his wife Lillian have been married for 33 years and raised their children in Skokie.
-Klein’s long history of volunteering in the community also includes serving as founding president of Open Hearts for Handicapped Children and volunteering for both the Niles Township Food Pantry and the Village's Home Delivered Meals program.
+He and his wife Lillian have been married for 40 years and raised their children in Skokie.
+Klein’s long history of volunteering in the community also includes serving as founding president of Open Hearts for Handicapped Children and volunteering for both the Niles Township Food Pantry and Just Harvest Community Kitchen.
+He is a past president of the Skokie Valley Rotary Club.
 In addition, he has donated his time to assisting several local school district foundations and coaching AYSO soccer and Skokie Youth Basketball.

+Trustee Edie Sue Sutker is a life-long Skokie resident and began serving on the Village Board in 2004 after having served for nearly 10 years on the Skokie Plan Commission.
+Trustee Sutker has a Master of Social Work degree from Loyola University, Chicago and a bachelor’s degree in elementary education from the University of Illinois, Champaign.
+Trustee Sutker is a Licensed Clinical Social Worker and an Assistant Director for Jewish Child and Family Services (JCFS Chicago).
+Before her social work career, she was in the investment business for 14 years and earned her Series 7 and Series 63 licenses.
 In addition, she was the Executive Director of the VisionTek Foundation, which raised more than $650,000 to fight cancer and leukemia.
 She is a life member of NA’AMAT USA and Hadassah, a member of the National Association of Social Workers and also a member of the Ezra-Habonim Niles Township Jewish Congregation.
 She enjoys race walking, biking, swimming, weight lifting and spending time with her family.